raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 ## Design some themes

-Writing CSS rules for elements such as `section` and `p` is great, but what if you want to make some of them look different?
+Writing CSS rules for elements such as `section` and `p` is great, but what if you want to make some of them look different from others?
 On this card you will learn how to apply different sets of style rules to elements of the same type and create a different theme for each page on your website!

 + Go to your stylesheet file and add the following.
 Be sure to include the dot in front!